juhyeonkim95/TransientAbsorptionSpectroscopy/README.md

 # Efficient TAS

-This is an anonymous repository for paper titled "Efficient Time Sampling Strategy for Transient Absorption Spectroscopy" submitted to ICCP 2024 (submission ID 38)
+This repository is the official Mitsuba3 implementation of "Efficient Time Sampling Strategy for Transient Absorption Spectroscopy" by Juhyeon Kim, Joshua Multhaup, Mahima Sneha, Adithya Pediredla (ICCP 2024).

 ## Run simulation